Surveying the damage after the Angus Tornado

 My Research Group

-- Stenabaugh, Sarah; Sept.
-2009 – pres.
-Thesis topic: Wind loads on residential solar arrays.
+- Guo, Yitian; Sept.
+2016 – pres.
+Thesis topic: Wind loads on gable and hip roofs.

 - Chen, Yingzhao; Jan.
 1999 – Aug.
 2002; principal supervisor (co-supervised by D. Surry).
 Thesis: “Time Series Simulations of Wind-Induced Pressures on Low Buildings”.

 - Carriveau, Rupp; Jan.
 2000 – Aug.
 2004; co-supervisor (principal supervisor R.E.
 Baddour).
 Thesis: “Formation mechanisms of hydraulic intake vortices”.